2019 Best Online Master's in Computer Science Programs

 The online colleges and universities ranked here stand out for the high median salaries reported by their master's graduates.
 The majority of these

-2019 Online Master's Degree in Computer Science Ranking Details
+2019 Online Colleges Offering Computer Science Degrees - Ranking Details

 A master’s degree program helps provide students with the opportunity to learn advanced computer science skills and specialize in one or more areas of study.
 Some master's programs require students to complete a thesis, which is an extensive paper or project on a topic of their choosing.
 These programs require at least two years of study to complete 30-45 credits.